Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Matrix-free Natural Gradient Descent

 \subsection{A matrix-free formulation}

-Leaving aside the resolution of the least squares problem, even assembling the Gramian $\mG(\vtheta)$ in \eqref{eq:natural_gradient} can be computationally prohibitive in both flops and memory.
+Leaving aside the resolution of \eqref{eq:regularized_ng}, even assembling the Gramian $\mG(\vtheta)$ in \eqref{eq:natural_gradient} can be computationally prohibitive in both floating-point operations (flops) and memory.
 Indeed, $\mG(\vtheta)$ is a $p \times p$ matrix, where $p$ is the number of network parameters, which can be in the order tens of thousands even for relatively small neural networks.
 To mitigate this issue, we consider a matrix-free approach: $\mG(\vtheta)$ is never explicitly assembled, and only matrix-vector products are computed as needed.
 This is particularly efficient when solving linear systems with $(\mG(\vtheta) + \mu \mI)$ using iterative methods such as Conjugate Gradient (CG), which require only matvecs.

 Prior work has demonstrated that matrix-vector products with the Gramian \eqref{eq:natural_gradient} can be computed via automatic differentiation for specific metrics \cite{jnini_gauss-newton_2024,muller_position_2024,zeng_competitive_2022}.
 Here, we show that autodiff-based matvecs extend to broader metric classes.
 Specifically, we show that matrix-vector products with the Gramian \eqref{eq:natural_gradient} can be computed via automatic differentiation, provided the metric satisfies the following assumption and it is discretized via quadrature. \begin{restatable}{assumption}{matfreeassumption} Let $\Omega \subset \R^d$ be a domain, and let $\rmV$ be a Hilbert space of functions on $\Omega$.
 Assume that the metric $g_u$ takes the form